What are routine practices?

 Gowns can be either reusable or disposable.
 These steps of gown donning and removal should be followed:

 Face protection can provide an effective barrier to protect a worker’s eyes, nose or mouth from coming into contact with sprays or aerosolized body fluids.
-There are different types and combinations of face protection, such as a mask with safety glasses, a fall face shield, or a mask with an attached visor.
+There are different types and combinations of face protection, such as a mask with safety glasses, goggles, face shield (with safety glasses or goggles), or a mask with an attached visor (and safety glasses or goggles).

 The proper steps when removing PPE are critical to prevent contamination of the worker with soiled PPE.
 The removal of PPE should be performed in the following order: